wildham0/FFRMapEditorMono/readme.txt

   Arrow Down: The object is placed.
  On Map: Set selected object at location.

+Undo:
+ Cancel the previous painting action on the map.
+ Keyboard shortcut: LCTRL+Z

+Redo:
+ If undo was used, go forward to current actions.
+ Keyboard shortcut: LSHIFT+LCTRL+Z

 Exit:
  Exit Program

 Info:
  Show credits, version, urls.

+ *** Settings *** [S04]
+ These settings can be modified in the settings.json file in the root folder.
+If the file isn't there, running and quitting the map editor will create it.

+ Resolution X/Y: Default window size.
+ Undo Depth: How many actions back that can be undone.
+Default is 4, higher count means higher memory usage.
+ Backup Delay: How often the backup map is saved.
+Default is 5 minutes.